-This two-year, truly transnational degree provides a solid foundation for analysing and reporting global changes.
+The Mundus-Journalism Master is a two-year, truly transnational degree providing a solid foundation for analysing and reporting global changes.
 Building on journalistic skills, the degree offers a unique combination of journalism, media studies and the social sciences.
-An international consortium of universities and media outlets work closely together to run the Erasmus Mundus Journalism programme.
+An international consortium of universities and media outlets work closely together to run the Mundus Journalism programme.

 Information for international students

 Since its foundation in 1920, Swansea University has embraced opportunities to think globally.
 The vibrant mix of nationalities and cultures on campus greatly enriches our learning and teaching environment.
 We understand the type of support our international students need to help them settle into student life in a new country.